openedx/completion/README.rst

 Purpose
 *******

-A library for tracking completion of blocks by learners in edX courses.
+A library for tracking completion of blocks by learners in Open edX courses.

 This repository provides a Django model `BlockCompletion` that is intended to be plugged into ``edx-platform``.
 It provides various handlers and services for the recording of completion data.
 It also provides a DRF API for submitting